plusplugins/profile-tabs-for-ultimate-member/readme.md

 - Control which user roles can see the tab
 - Make the tab private (only visible to profile owner)

-You can now output any field that a member has added to their profile using the following shortcode (replace "meta_key" with your field's meta key):
+You can output any field that a member has added to their profile using the following shortcode (replace `"meta_key"` with your field's meta key):

 `[pp-tabs field="meta_key"]`